 Highlights of the Healthcare Professionals Program

-- Detox services, if needed, at Caron’s state-of-the art medical building, staffed by a full-time medical team.
+- Detox services, if needed, at Caron’s onsite, state-of-the-art medical building, which is staffed by a full-time medical team.

 - Family programming that invites all members to participate in the healing process.

 Treatment of complex issues including trauma, dual diagnosis, addiction

 interaction disorder (AID), other compulsive behaviors, and issues unique to

 the LGBTQIA+ community.